 The Fault Tree Analysis

-A third technique, the Fault Tree Analysis, is one of the most widely used methods.
+One of the most widely used methods is the Fault Tree Analysis.
 It looks like this:

-It’s a deductive diagram used to determine sequences of failures and errors that may cause an incident.
+A fault tree is a deductive diagram that determines sequences of failures and errors that may cause an incident.
 The top of the “tree” has the issue, defect or nonconformance.
 Underneath that, use your own judgement to list some of the potential causes.
 Below each potential cause, break it down further to create a logic diagram.

 4. Determine Resolution Options